waimea-cpy/demo-200dtd-assessment/Example-Design.md

 ### Database Structure

-Place a image here that shows the *actual database structure* that you implemented: tables, fields and relationships.
+Place a image here that shows the actual tables, fields and relationships you created in your final database.

 ### User Interface Design

-Place screenshots and notes here that show your *actual system UI* in action.
+Place images here that show your final system in action

 -------------------------------------------------